Planting Spring Flowering Bulbs in the Fall

 Bulb blooms look best in naturally scattered clumps or mass plantings.
 Plant bulbs in groups throughout a perennial bed.
 Feel free to mix different colors and varieties together.
 Plant smaller bulbs over larger ones, in the same hole, for a heavier blooming effect.
 Be creative and have fun!

-Use a trowel or bulb planter and dig 2-3 times as deep as the bulb is tall.
+Use a trowel or bulb planter to dig 2-3 times as deep as the bulb is tall.
 Or dig a wide hole to hold several bulbs.

 Cover and protect.
-Rodents love bulbs, for them its tasty food.
-Cover the planting with chicken wire secured by sod staples to deter these little diggers.
-As an added deterrent, spray bulbs with a repellent, let them dry out, then plant.
+Rodents love bulbs.
+Cover the planting area with chicken wire secured by sod staples to deter these little diggers.
+As an added deterrent, spray bulbs with a repellent, let dry, then plant.
 You can also sprinkle Liquid Fence Granules over a newly planted area.

 Hot tip: Make sure to apply repellants such as Liquid Fence or Repels All as bulbs emerge in the spring.
 Our furry friends love bulb foliage and flowers just as much as we do!